thekashifmalik/sshfsui/README.md

 ## Installation
-Download the right installer for your OS and Architecture from [Github](https://github.com/thekashifmalik/sshfsui/releases).
+Download and run the installer for your OS and Architecture from [Github](https://github.com/thekashifmalik/sshfsui/releases/latest).

 > **Note**: This software is not yet stable; there may be backwards-incompatible changes before v1.
 Use at your own
 > risk.